stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

   );
 }
 ```
-This example isn’t very useful as the two values can only go in opposite directions, but it illustrates how we can use `useState` to manage more complicated state objects.
+This example isn't very useful as the two values can only go in opposite directions, but it illustrates how we can use `useState` to manage more complicated state objects.

 ## Why useReducer?
 Since we can manage state with `useState`, why do we need `useReducer` at all?
 Per the React team: